 Introduction to Public International Law

-The Public International Law course will look at the role of international law in responding to today's global challenges, such as the Russian activities in Ukraine, the legal aftermath of Srebrenica, the ongoing conflict in Syria and Iraq, and climate change negotiations.
+The Public International Law course will look at the role of international law in responding to today's global challenges, such as the declaration of independence by Catalonia, Russian activities in Ukraine, the legal aftermath of Srebrenica, the ongoing conflict in Syria and Iraq, and climate change negotiations.
 These issues will be used to examine the nature and function of international law, its sources and subjects, and questions of jurisdiction and immunities, state responsibility and the responsibility of international organizations.

 The international community is currently faced with multiple fundamental challenges like climate change, international terrorism, and civil wars.
 This Summer School will investigate the role of public international law in dealing with these matters.